 After 11 years of attending Burning Man, Finn created an “art car” dubbed the Karaoke Rickshaw, which carries merry-goer around town while singing their hearts out to karaoke tracks.
 The pedicab is now being featured in many of their custom events for clients at The Go Game, including a 4000 players at the MGM Grand hotel in Las Vegas.

-More recently, Finn was featured on H&DF podcast discussing his understand of play.
+More recently, Finn was featured on H&DF podcast discussing the concept of play.

 Other noteworthy accomplishments: